 Upon arriving in a state where he did not yet know anyone and without housing secured, he slept in his vehicle for his first few nights.
 Estrada persevered, and he says his move across the country was worth it.

-"My experiences as a student crystalized my determination to become a professional in the field of emergency management,” said Estrada, who accepted his master’s degree at the University’s 2018 Winter Commencement.
-"One of the best opportunities I had was serving as a graduate assistant in the emergency management department, which allowed me to concentrate full-time on my studies and on growing as a professional.”
+"My experiences as a student crystalized my determination to become a professional in the field of emergency management," said Estrada.
+"One of the best opportunities I had was serving as a graduate assistant in the emergency management department, which allowed me to concentrate full-time on my studies and on growing as a professional."

 The founder of the International Association of Emergency Managers (IAEM) chapter at the University, Estrada served as its first president.
 As a member of the organization, he represented the University at conferences and was eventually named IAEM’s National Student of the Year in 2018.